snphillips/So-Trashy-React/README.md

 # So-Trashy

 ## Project Description
-So Trashy uses D3.js to create a data visualization to represent New York City's Department of Sanitation's (DSNY) monthly collection of refuse and recycling from 2010 to 2018.
+So Trashy uses D3.js to create a data visualization that compares New York City's Department of Sanitation's (DSNY) monthly collection of refuse and recycling across neighborhoods in NYC.

 View site here: https://so-trashy-react.surge.sh/